Microsoft, OpenAI may have solved a fundamental AI bottleneck

-Microsoft and Open AI have developed a new method for fine-tuning massive AI models that are otherwise too expensive to retrain, such as GPT-3.
+Microsoft and Open AI have developed a new method for optimizing massive AI models that are too expensive to train multiple times, such as GPT-3.

 A blog post published by Microsoft Research describes a technique called µ-Parametrization (or µP), which plays on the discovery of similarities between the behaviour of small- and large-scale AI models to minimize the quantity of compute resources required to make optimizations.